 Almost everyone requires a mortgage because without one, you’d need the full value of the property in cash to buy it – those few who have the whole amount are known as “cash buyers”.

 Before you even start looking at properties, closely examine your incomings and outgoings to work out exactly what you could afford to pay.
-Use a reliable mortgage calculator to help you, such as the one from the Money Advice Service.
+You can use a reliable online mortgage calculator to quickly work out how much a bank may be willing to lend you.

 Don’t be disheartened if your calculations show you can’t afford much.
 Firstly, start budgeting more rigidly but if this is not be sufficient, look into government schemes such as Help to Buy Equity Loan and Shared Ownership.